-Salaries are subject to market fluctuations.
 For the most current updates on local & national wages go to job search engines on the internet and www.careerzone.ny.gov

 - 2-D Design & Layout

 - Advertising Flash Animation

-- Color Theory
+- · Color Theory

 - Design Production & Output

 - Digital Image Editing

 - Foundations in Art & Design

 - Graphic Design Layout

+- 2-D Animation

 - Illustration

 - Job Skills

 - Perspective

 - Portfolio Development

 - Typography board/digital

 AUDIO PRODUCTION will give students the opportunity to learn about basic audio production techniques.
-Students will learn to set up, operate and maintain a variety of analog and digital electronic equipment that is used in this industry.
+Students are instructed on how to set up, operate and maintain a variety of analog and digital electronic equipment that is used in this industry.
 Students will practice their skills on audio mixing consoles, microphones, and digital multi-track recorders.
 Projects will include writing, producing, engineering and mixing projects in the fields of radio, television, film, broadcasts, concerts, plays, live musical recordings and commercial applications.
-Students will also learn music history and the development of diverse musical styles.
+Students will also explore music history and the development of diverse musical styles.